+where L and C are the mean values of Li and Ci across all clinical isolates respectively.

 Imaging Images of the swarming plates were obtained with a Chemidoc gel doc imager (Bio Rad).

 Image analysis and determination of swarming score The extraction of the morphological features from the images of the swarming plates were analyzed using Matlab bwmorph function.
 The features extracted from the images were perimeter of the colony, maximum length (the longitude of the rectangle that fits the colony), area percentage of the plate occupied by the colony, circularity, measured as 4*π/P2, skeleton and eccentricity (the eccentricity of the fitted ellipse).